Custom Collector API

 1. Description: an optional brief description for the custom collector.

-1. Default Label: the label with which all the captured metadata will be associated by default.
+1. Label: the label with which all the captured metadata will be associated by default.
 You can later specify grouping rules for a more granular classification.

 1. Type: the type of metadata you want this custom collector to process.